Asthall: Asthall Manor House

 Asthall Manor House is an H-shaped house built in about 1620 for Sir William Jones.
 In 1810 the 1st Baron Redesdale (of the first creation) bought the house, which then remained in his family until 1926.
 In 1916 the architect Charles Bateman altered and enlarged the house for the 2nd Baron Redesdale (of the second creation).
 Lord Redesdale's daughters were the six Mitford sisters, of whom Deborah, the youngest, was born at Asthall Manor in 1920.
 In 1926 the Mitford family left Asthall and moved to a new country house that Lord Redesdale had had built at Swinbrook.

 Asthall Barony

 The Tenant-in-Chief of Asthall in the Domesday Book in 1086 was Roger d'Ivery.
 Another name for a tenant-in-chief was a baron, specifically one who held tenure per baroniam.
 This feudal barony survives to this day.

 Amenities

-Asthall village has a public house, The Maytime Inn, which is now a gastropub.
+Asthall village has a public house, The Three Horseshoes (formerly The Maytime Inn), which is now a gastropub.
+And more recently The Farmer's Dog, a pub and restaurant owned by Jeremy Clarkson.